Islam and gender segregation: Mandate Palestine

+Malaysia

+The policy on gender segregation in Kelantan, Malaysia, is drawn based on Islamic teachings as interpreted by the state government leaders.
+It does not allow only men spectators at sports tournaments involving female players.
+Another example of sex segregation in Kelantan, Malaysia, is gender-specific counters in supermarkets.

 United States

-In the United States, Muslim couples may opt for gender-separate wedding celebrations so that men and women sit separately during the ceremony and celebrate in different rooms.
-Men and women, who are guests, do not sit together at the wedding ceremony, because it is seen as a ‘time out’ from the usual mixing of the sexes.
+In the United States, Muslim couples may opt for gender-segregated wedding celebrations so that men and women sit separately during the ceremony and celebrate in different rooms.
+Men and women, who are guests, do not sit together at the wedding ceremony, because it is seen as a 'time out' from the usual mixing of the sexes.

 In mosques

 Some schools of thought say that women should be encouraged to pray at home rather than in a mosque.
-However, other schools prefer to look at the context of the sayings, which they suggest were given at a time when women were in danger when leaving their homes, and consider mosques as welcome for women as their homes.
+However, other schools prefer to look at the context of the sayings, which, they suggest, were given at a time when women were in danger when leaving their homes, and consider mosques to be as welcome for women as their homes.
 Muhammad did not forbid women from entering his mosque in Medina.
 In fact, he told Muslims "not to prevent their women from going to mosque when they ask for permission".

-Prophet Muhammad specifically admonished the men not to keep their wives from going to the mosques:
+Muhammad specifically admonished the men not to keep their wives from going to the mosques:

-Segregation of sexes in mosques and prayer spaces is reported in a hadith in Sahih Muslim, one of the two most authentic Hadith books in Islam.
+The segregation of sexes in mosques and prayer spaces is reported in a hadith in Sahih Muslim, one of the two most authentic Hadith books in Islam.
 It says that the best rows for men are the first rows, and the worst ones the last ones, and the best rows for women are the last ones and the worst ones for them are the first ones.

 It is also recorded that Muhammad ordered that mosques have separate doors for women and men so that men and women would not be obliged to go and come through the same door.
 He also commanded that after the Isha' evening prayer, women be allowed to leave the mosque first so that they would not have to mix with men.

 After Muhammad's death, many of his followers began to forbid women under their control from going to the mosque.
 Aisha bint Abi Bakr, a wife of Muhammad, once said, "If the Prophet had lived now and if he saw what we see of women today, he would have forbidden women to go to the mosque even as the Children of Israel forbade their women."